 - The state bears the risk of significant increases in tuition expense rather than the investor

 The reality is that tuition is rising at a rate much higher than other sectors of the economy, and many states simply can’t afford to take on the risk.
-As shown by the chart below, College Tuition & Fees are increasing at a rate of 156% since 2000, which is approximately three times higher than the Consumer Price Index (CPI) over that same timeframe.
+As shown by the chart below, college tuition & fees have increased by almost triple the rate of consumer goods (not including food & energy) since 1985.

 - If your children decide to not go to college and you decide to use the funds for something other than qualified education expenses, the earnings (not the contributions) are subject to state and federal tax in addition to a 10% federal tax penalty.